Fanny and Alexander: Plot

 In 1907, young Alexander, his sister Fanny, and their well-to-do family, the Ekdahls, live in a Swedish town, running a moderately profitable theatre.
 At Christmastime, the Ekdahls hold a Nativity play and later a large Christmas party.
 The siblings' parents, Emilie and Oscar, are happily married until Oscar suddenly dies from a stroke.
 Shortly thereafter, Emilie marries Edvard Vergérus, the local bishop and a widower, and moves into his home where he lives with his mother, sister, aunt, and maids.
+The siblings' womanizing uncle, Gustav Adolf, carries on with the nursemaid, Maj, while the siblings' other uncle, Carl, bemoans himself as a failure.

-Emilie initially expects that she will be able to carry over the free, joyful qualities of her previous home into the marriage, but realises that Edvard's harsh authoritarian policies are unshakable.
+It quickly becomes evident that the children's stepfather, the bishop Edvard, is a strict and controlling authoritarian.
 The relationship between the bishop and Alexander is especially cold, as Alexander invents stories, for which Edvard punishes him severely.
 As a result, Emilie asks for a divorce, which Edvard will not consent to; though she may leave the marriage, this would be legally considered desertion, placing the children in his custody.
 Meanwhile, the rest of the Ekdahl family has begun to worry about their condition, and Emilie secretly visits her former mother-in-law, Helena, revealing she is pregnant.

 During Emilie's absence, Edvard confines the children to their bedroom, ostensibly for their safety.
 There, Alexander shares a story, claiming he was visited by the ghosts of the Vergérus family, who revealed the bishop was responsible for their deaths.
 The maid Justina reports the story to Edvard, who responds with corporal punishment.
 After Emilie returns, the Ekdahl family friend Isak Jacobi helps smuggle the children from the house.
 They live temporarily with Isak and his nephews in their store.